Personal Injury Attorneys in New York

 In law, negligence is when someone fails to exercise a standard level of care that a reasonable person or professional would exercise in the same situation.
 It simply means another person failed to act with reasonable care — and you or someone you love was hurt because of that failure.

-The short answer is you need proof.
-More accurately, however, you need a personal injury lawyer who can prove the four following aspects of a case:
+To prove negligence you need proof.
+More accurately, you need a personal injury lawyer who can prove the four following aspects of a case:

 Never wait to get the help you need and deserve.
 Once you’re hurt in an accident, the statute of limitations clock starts ticking.
 Once the statute of limitations runs out, a lawyer will not be able to file a lawsuit.
 You forfeit your right to seek compensation.